drduh/YubiKey-Guide/README.md

 ## Renewing Subkeys

-Renewing Subkeys is simpler: you do not need to generate new keys, move keys to the YubiKey, or update any SSH public keys linked to the GPG key.
-All you need to do is to change the expiry time associated with the public key (which requires access to the Certify key you just loaded) and then to export that public key and import it on any computer where you wish to use the **GPG** (as distinct from the SSH) key.
+To renew Subkeys, the expiry time associated with the corresponding public key will need to be updated, which will require access to the Certify key.

-To change the expiration date of all Subkeys, start by selecting all keys:
+Start by selecting all keys:

 ```console
 $ gpg --edit-key $KEYID